 How Much Sodium is in Hot Sauce?

 Not all hot sauces are created equal.
 The sodium content in common brands ranges quite a bit!
 The lowest sodium hot sauce on this list is Valentina*, with only 64mg per teaspoon.
-The highest sodium hot sauce was Louisiana hot sauce, which packs 200mg of sodium per teaspoon.
+The highest sodium hot sauce was Franks Red Hot Buffalo Wing sauce, which packs 460 mg of sodium per tablespoon.

-It is important to read the Nutrition Facts label for you favorite hot sauce to know exactly how much sodium you are getting.
+It is important to read the Nutrition Facts label for you favorite hot sauce to know exactly how much sodium you are getting per serving.

 Hot Sauce | Amount of Sodium (mg) | Ingredients |